- Life & Money

 But what is a savings account, and how does it work?
 What types of savings accounts might you want to consider?
 And what are the pros and cons of putting your money in a savings account versus other options, such as a brokerage account, 401(k) or IRA?

-Below, we answer these and other common questions so that you can feel confident you are putting your savings to work in the best way possible.
+Below, we answer these and other commonly asked questions so you can feel confident with where you’re putting your money.

 How does a savings account work?